hiptest/hiptest-publisher/docs/INSTALLING/Windows.md

 **Fix**

 Download the [GlobalSignRootCA.pem](https://raw.githubusercontent.com/rubygems/rubygems/master/lib/rubygems/ssl_certs/index.rubygems.org/GlobalSignRootCA.pem) file into the `C:\Ruby23-x64\lib\ruby\2.3.0\rubygems\ssl_certs` directory.
-This will make RubyGems trust the certificate presented when connecting to api.rubygems.org next time you run a `gem install` command.
+This makes RubyGems trust the certificate presented when connecting to api.rubygems.org next time you run a `gem install` command.

+Then run `gem update --system` to upgrade RubyGems to its latest version which includes all required certificates.

 Notes